dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/Select.md

 The &nbsp;[`fetch first` clause](sqlref_clauses_resultoffset.html), which can
 be combined with the `result offset` clause, limits the number of rows fetched.
 {: .paramDefnFirst}

-AS OF date
-{: .paramName}

-You can optionally specify the `AS OF` clause to issue a *point-in-time* query, which will return results based on the data that was in your database as of the specfied `date` value.
-{: .paramDefnFirst}

 </div>